Discontinuous collocation methods and gravitational self-force applications: Non-smooth functions

 \subsection{Interpolation}

-Let $f:[a,b]\rightarrow \mathbb{R}$ be a $C^{k}$ function, with the values $f_i=f(x_i)$ known at the ordered, distinct nodes $x_i$.
-The Lagrange interpolation method outlined in \S2 requires sufficient differentiability, that is, $k \ge N+1$.
-However, non-differentiable solutions appear in multiple physical contexts, and their approximation necessitates modification of the above methods.
+Let $f:[a,b]\rightarrow \mathbb{R}$ now be a $C^{k}$ function, with the values $f_i=f(x_i)$ known at the ordered, distinct nodes $x_i$.
+The Lagrange interpolation method outlined in \S2 is limited by the degree of differentiability, that is, $N+1 \le k$.
+Any degree of differentiability $k$ lower than $N+1$ necessitates modification of the above methods.
 If $f$ is a piecewise-$C^{N+1}$ function and its jump discontinuities are known, then a simple generalization of the Lagrange method to any $k \ge -1$ may be obtained as follows.

 Let the discontinuity be located at some $\xi \in (a,b)$ and the (non-infinite) jumps in $f$ and its derivatives be given by:

 where $\xi^-$ and $\xi^+$ denote the left and right limits to $\xi$.
 One may then approximate $f$ by a piecewise polynomial function that (i) interpolates the given $N+1$ nodes, and (ii) has the same derivative jumps at the discontinuity.
 Eq. \eqref{PolyN1} is thus replaced by the ansatz